Rationale

 During the first several days of the school year, each student will sit a test in every compulsory subject, part of the Bulgarian curriculum and studied in the previous school year.
 Where students have not previously studied a particular subject, the baseline testing will acknowledge their current knowledge in the area.
 These tests will inform the academic teams on every student's current level of academic knowledge and understanding for each given subject.
 The exams are in written form.
 The exam papers are kept at the school for one academic year and archived appropriately.

-Exit-level diagnostic test (Baseline testing) - Statutory
+Exit-level diagnostic test - Statutory

 As advised by the school’s academic leads, and the Head of School, before the end of the school year, each student will sit a test in every compulsory subject, as part of the Bulgarian curriculum for content studied during the current academic year.
 These tests show the student's current level of knowledge and understanding, as well as the academic progress they have made throughout the year.
 The exams are in written form.
 The exam papers are kept at the school for one academic year and archived appropriately.